sailpoint-oss/golang-sdk/api_v2025/docs/Methods/AccessRequestsAPI.md

 * Revoke requests for entitlements are limited to 1 entitlement per access request currently.
 * You can specify a `removeDate` if the access doesn't already have a sunset date.
 The `removeDate` must be a future date, in the UTC timezone.
 * Allows a manager to request to revoke access for direct employees.
 A user with ORG_ADMIN authority can also request to revoke access from anyone.
 * Now supports REVOKE_ACCESS requests for identities with multiple accounts on a single source, with the help of 'assignmentId' and 'nativeIdentity' fields.
+These fields should be used within the 'requestedItems' section for the revoke requests.
+* Usage of 'requestedForWithRequestedItems' field is not supported for revoke requests.

 [API Spec](https://developer.sailpoint.com/docs/api/v2025/create-access-request)